BrownUniversity/terraform-gcp-project/README.md

 # terraform-gcp-project

-[Terraform](https://www.terraform.io/) module for project creation in GCP.
-The requiered and default input variables are consistent with oranizational needs at Brown University
+[Terraform](https://www.terraform.io/) module for creating a project in GCP.
+The requiered and default input variables are consistent with oranizational needs at Brown University.
+Basic features:

+- Based in Google's project factory
+- Requires project to reside inside a folder
+- Enables monitoring and logging

 ## How do you use this module?